 B. Scot Rousse received a Ph.D. in Philosophy from Northwestern University.
-He works primarily on issues in the theory of human identity and action, exploring the overlap among the traditions of existential phenomenology, hermeneutics, critical theory, and contemporary analytic philosophy of action and moral psychology.
-Rousse has been a DAAD Research Fellow at the University of Frankfurt, a Northwestern University Paris Program in Critical Theory Fellow, and participated in a recent SIAS/Wissenschaftskolleg Summer Institute on “Action Theory in Philosophy and the Social Sciences.”
-His CV is here: Mediafire.
-More information is at academia.edu.
+He works primarily on issues in the theory of human identity and action, exploring the overlap among the traditions of existential phenomenology, hermeneutics, critical theory, and the philosophy of action.
+Rousse has been a DAAD Research Fellow at the University of Frankfurt, a Northwestern University Paris Program in Critical Theory Fellow, and participated in a SIAS/Wissenschaftskolleg Summer Institute on “Action Theory in Philosophy and the Social Sciences.”
+More information is at academia.edu and Google Scholar.

 Visiting Student Researchers

 Jixin Liu now is a Ph.D. candidate in Peking University (Department of Philosophy).
 His major is logic, especially modal logic and a recent work of him is on weak aggregative modal logics (WAL).
 At Berkeley, he will study and try to do some research on possibility semantics.
 He is also interested in set theory, particularly the axiom of choice.